GitHub Actions for content exchange

 Translation files

-This workflow assumes that inside the translation folder (set with the translations_path option), there are nested folders named after your project locales.
-For example, if your base language is en, there should be a folder with that name.
-Here's a sample directory structure:
+This workflow assumes that the translations_path option can include one or more directories where your translation files are stored.
+By default, each folder specified in translations_path should contain subfolders named after your project locales.
+For example, if your base language is en, there should be a folder named en inside each specified path.
+Here's an example directory structure:

 locales/